Treatment on the Child Unit

 During their stay, each child can expect to receive:

-Daily medication management and meetings with a psychiatrist
+Daily medication management and meetings with a healthcare professional

 Four therapeutic groups each day, including dialectical behavior therapy and coping skills groups